Peg Woodworking

 You use coopering, fluting, and weaving to add texture to your pieces, what draws you to a particular method of making for each piece?
 How do you pull the texture out of the material?

-Each method begins with structure.
+Each method begins with structure, not decoration.

 Fluting manipulates light.
 It turns a flat surface into something animated through shadow.